Algebraic topology of the Lagrange inversion: Introduction

-We finish with the discussion of a related problem when all Chern numbers of an algebraic variety are divisible by its Euler characteristic.
-As we have seen, $\mathbb CP^n$ and $\Theta^n$ are the examples of such varieties, but there are other examples discussed in Section 3.
+Finally we discuss a related problem of when all Chern numbers of an algebraic variety are divisible by its Euler characteristic.
+As we have seen, $\mathbb CP^n$ and $\Theta^n$ are the examples of such varieties, but there are other examples shown in Section 4.